-FY2022 Highlights
+FY2023 Highlights

-For the financial year of 2022, due to numbers of adverse factors such as continued COVID-19 pandemic, closure of borders, geopolitical tension between China and US, unexpected Russia/Ukraine war and the increases of interest rates, results the discourage of consumer sentiments and further prevention on economy recovery, the Group then recorded a loss of HK\$383.7 million, mainly non-cash items, in this difficult year.
+For the financial year of 2023, despite the COVID-19 pandemic is generally over and the reopening of border, we continued to face a number of adversely factors such as the intensified geopolitical conflicts between China and United States, wars in certain regions and the persistently high interest rates.
+As a result, consumer sentiments were dampened, and the pace of economic recovery remained sluggish, the Group then recorded a loss of HK\$853.7 million, mainly non-cash items, in this difficult year.